This set of Engineering Materials and Metallurgy MCQs focuses on “Fibre Reinforced Composites & Other Composites”.

 Explanation: Sandwich panels are a type of structural composites having a low-density material covered by layers of high-density material on its faces.
 Aluminum alloys and fiber-reinforced plastics are commonly used as face materials which bear the load.
 Randomly oriented composite is a type of discontinuous composite, which itself is a type of fiber-reinforced composite.

-13. Manufacturing of components having continuous lengths and constant cross-sectional shape is done by _____ process.
+13. Manufacturing of components having continuous lengths and the constant cross-sectional shape is done by _____ process.

 Explanation: Pultrusion is a process used to fabricate continuous fiber-reinforced plastics.
 By this method, they can work at high production rates, thereby making it less expensive.
 It is also easily automated.